Feynman Categories: Universal Operations

 \subsection{Generators and weak generators}

-From the theorem above, we see that the morphisms in $\FV$ are one-comma generated by the morphisms $\phi\in Hom_{\FV}(n,1)$, as they should be.
+From the theorem above, we see that the morphisms in $\FV$ are one--comma generated by the morphisms $\phi\in Hom_{\FV}(n,1)$, as they should be.
 But even if $\F$ is generated in low arity, this might not be the case for $\FV$.
 In fact this is seldom the case.